-A number of best practice guidelines or Codes of Practice (COPs) are currently implemented by the Council and influence many parts of the Highways Service.
+Several best practice guidelines or Codes of Practice (COPs) are currently implemented by the Council and influence many parts of the Highways Service.

-Although it is not a statutory requirement to implement a COP, adopting it provides a strong defence to third party claims by demonstrating that the authority has undertaken all practical steps in safe guarding the highway user.
+Although it is not a statutory requirement to implement a COP, adopting it provides a strong defence to third party claims by demonstrating that the authority has undertaken all practical steps in safeguarding the highway user.